ietf-teep/architecture/draft-ietf-teep-architecture.md

 At step 4, since the Untrusted Application depends on the TA, installing the Untrusted Application will trigger TA installation via communication with a TAM.
-The TEEP Agent will interact with the TAM via a TEEP Broker that faciliatates communications between the TAM and the TEEP Agent.
+The TEEP Agent will interact with the TAM via a TEEP Broker that facilitates communications between the TAM and the TEEP Agent.

 Some Trusted Component installation implementations might ask for a user's consent.
 In other